Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: Applications to various classes of polytopes and regular CW balls

 \begin{thm} Let $P$ be a simple polytope of dimension 3, and let $\bf{c}$ be a generic cost vector such that $G(P,\bc )$ is the Hasse diagram of a lattice $L$.
 Then $G(P,\bc )$ has the nonrevisiting property.
 That is, any directed path from $u$ to $v$ with $u,v$ both contained in a face $F$ must stay entirely in the face $F$. \end{thm}

 \begin{proof} Acyclicity of $G(P,\bc )$ implies the nonrevisiting property for 0-dimensional faces.
 The fact that $G(P, \bc )$ is a Hasse diagram by definition implies the nonrevisiting property for 1-dimensional faces.
 Suppose there is a 2-dimensional face $F$ in $P$ and a directed path in $G(P,\bc )$ that departs $F$ at $u\in F$ and re-enters $F$ at $v\in F$.
-By Lemma ~\ref{not-same-source-sink}, there cannot also be a directed path from $u$ to $v$ that stays entirely in $F$.
-However, the fact that there is no directed path from $u$ to $v$ that stays entirely in the 2-dimensional face $F$, implies that $v$ is an upper bound in the lattice $L$ for the two elements $a_1,a_2$ of $F$ that cover the source vertex of $F$, since (without loss of generality) there is a directed path within $F$ from $a_1$ to $u$ as well as a directed path in $G(P,\bc )$ from $u$ to $v$, and there is also a directed path within $F$ from $a_2$ to $v$.
+By Lemma ~\ref{not-same-source-sink}, there cannot also be a directed path from $u$ to $v$ that stays entirely in $F$, since $F$ is a codimension one face of $P$.
+Let $a_1$ and $a_2$ be the vertices of $F$ that cover the source of $F$, chosen so that there is a directed path in $F$ from $a_1$ to $u$.
+We also have a directed path in $G(P,\bc )$ from $u$ to $v$; the fact that there is no directed path from $u$ to $v$ within $F$ implies in this case that there is a directed path within $F$ from $a_2$ to $v$.
+The existence of these three directed paths implies that $v$ is an upper bound for $a_1$ and $a_2$.
 But we have just proven in Theorem ~\ref{2-atom-base-case} that the pseudo-join of $a_1$ and $a_2$ equals the join of $a_1$ and $a_2$.
 Thus, we deduce that the sink of $F$, namely the pseudo-join of $a_1$ and $a_2$, is less than or equal to $v$ in $L$.
 This implies $v$ is the sink of $F$, since $v\in F$.
 But this contradicts the fact that there is no directed path from $u$ to $v$ in $F$.
 Thus, we have a contradiction to the existence of a 2-face $F$ and a path that starts and ends in $F$ but does not stay entirely in $F$. \end{proof}

 Next we turn to the class of polytopes producing all known counterexamples to the Hirsch Conjecture, namely spindles.
-See Definition ~\ref{spindle-def} for a review of the notion of spindle.
+See Definition ~\ref{spindle-def} for a review of the notion of a spindle.

 \begin{thm} Let $P$ be a simple $d$-polytope with $n$ facets.
 Suppose that $P$ is a spindle with vertices $u$ and $v$ such that each facet of $P$ contains either $u$ or $v$.
 Let $\bc $ be a generic cost vector such that $G(P,\bc )$ is the Hasse diagram of a poset having $\hat{0} = u$ and $\hat{1} = v$.
 Then $G(P, \bc )$ satisfies the face nonrevisiting property, implying that every directed path from $u$ to $v$ has at most $n-d$ edges.
 This gives an upper bound of $n-d$ on the distance from $u$ to $v$. \end{thm}